foureyes/jvers/tutorials/_posts/2011-01-30-uwsgi-nginx-and-django-or-flask.markdown

 I've also taken a look at nginx and fastcgi managed by daemontools.
 This also works ok, but I've had problems digging out stack traces when an app 500's.
 I'm not entirely sure what's going on, but I suspect flup is swallowing the error somehow.

 Of course, there are other reasons why you might consider this alternate setup.
 Maybe Apache's mod_wsgi isn't an option because you've [tuned Apache to serve PHP] (http://blog.dscpl.com.au/2009/03/load-spikes-and-excessive-memory-usage.html).
 Maybe you're unsure about [mod_wsgi on nginx] (http://blog.dscpl.com.au/2009/05/blocking-requests-and-nginx-version-of.html).
 Whatever the case, uwsgi, seems to be a legitimate choice for deploying Python web apps.
 Here's a quick tour on how to get started with this stack.
 I'll be using a simple [flask] (http://flask.pocoo.org/) app to test things out.
+I'll go over the following:

+1. Installing the latest stable nginx
+2. Installing uwsgi
+3. Creating a Flask hello world
+4. Running your Flask app with uwsgi
+5. Hooking everything up with your nginx config
+6. Managing your uwsgi server with daemontools

 ### Stable nginx Comes With uwsgi ###
 The latest stable version of nginx comes with a module that allows it to communicate with a uwsgi applications server.
 You can compile the latest stable version of nginx by source or by [creating a deb package] (http://ubuntuforums.org/showthread.php?p=6953724%3E).
 However, I've found that the easiest way to install it is by using the [nginx personal package archive] (http://wiki.nginx.org/Install).